ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-PreventionGenetics, part of Exact Sciences RCV003399134 SCV004103505 uncertain significance TBX1-related condition 2023-03-10 criteria provided, single submitter clinical testing The TBX1 c.1277A>G variant is predicted to result in the amino acid substitution p.Tyr426Cys.
+PreventionGenetics, part of Exact Sciences RCV003399134 SCV004103505 uncertain significance TBX1-related disorder 2023-03-10 criteria provided, single submitter clinical testing The TBX1 c.1277A>G variant is predicted to result in the amino acid substitution p.Tyr426Cys.
 To our knowledge, this variant has not been reported in the literature.
 This variant is reported in 0.0012% of alleles in individuals of European (Non-Finnish) descent in gnomAD (http://gnomad.broadinstitute.org/variant/22-19754179-A-G).
 At this time, the clinical significance of this variant is uncertain due to the absence of conclusive functional and genetic evidence.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.